hhzl/Cuis-SQLite/README.md

 SQLite3 for Cuis Smalltalk
 -----------------

+Status: Does not work currently in Cuis 7.1

 "SQLite is a software library that implements a self-contained, serverless, zero-configuration, transactional SQL database engine.
 SQLite is the most widely deployed SQL database engine in the world.
 The source code for SQLite